 KP Hole is a park on the Rainbow River.
 It’s a popular place to spend the day on the Rainbow River.
 The KP Hole Park is open daily and offers swimming, picnicking, and a boat ramp.
 Canoe, kayak, and tube rentals are available on-site.

-Most people that launch from KP Hole go by tube, kayak, or paddleboard.
+Most people who launch from KP Hole go by tube, kayak, or paddleboard.

 Address: 9435 SW 190th Avenue RoadDunnellon, FL 34432